ietf-wg-acme/acme/draft-ietf-acme-acme.md

 For example, the client may use the media type application/pkix-cert to request the end-entity certificate in DER format.

-The server provides metadata about the certificate in HTTP headers.
-In particular, the server MUST send one or more link relation header fields
-{{RFC5988}} with relation "up", each indicating a single certificate resource for the issuer of this certificate.
-The server MAY also include the "up" links from these resources to enable the client to build a full certificate chain.
+The server MAY provide one or more link relation header fields {{RFC5988}} with relation "alternate".
+Each such field should express an alternative certificate chain starting with the same end-entity certificate.
+This can be used to express paths to various trust anchors.
+Clients can fetch these alternates and use their own heuristics to decide which is optimal.

 The server MUST also provide a link relation header field with relation "author" to indicate the application under which this certificate was issued.